 - Involuntary conversion: If either property is subject to this during the two-year holding period, the parties will not be taxed.

-For more on related party exchanges, or to find out about any of our 1031 exchange services or properties available, speak to the pros at 1031 Exchange Place today.
+For more on related party exchanges, or to find out about any of our 1031 exchange services or properties available, speak to the advisors at 1031 Exchange Place today.